-Although technically an acid from the Poly Hydroxy Acid family, Lactobionic Acid is derived from milk sugar is also a potent anti oxidant with the ability to strengthen and moisturize skin.
-It is non-irritating and helps to combat uneven pigmentation, enlarged pores and rough skin.
+Although technically an acid from the Poly Hydroxy Acid family, lactobionic acid is derived from milk sugar and is a potent antioxidant with the ability to strengthen and moisturize skin.
+It’s non-irritating and helps to combat uneven pigmentation, enlarged pores and rough skin.

-Also a member of the Poly Hydroxy Acid clan, Maltobionic Acid is derived from malt sugar providing protection form environmental and free radical damage to the skin.
-This helps to preserve collagen provide structural support and scaffolding of the skin.
+Also a member of the Poly Hydroxy Acid clan, Maltobionic Acid is derived from malt sugar providing protection from environmental and free radical damage to the skin.
+This helps to preserve collagen and provide the skin with structural support.

-Another Poly Hydroxy Acid, which is found naturally in the skin providing copious amounts of anti aging benefits without irritation, even for sensitive skin conditions like Rosacea or for skin that has undergone recent cosmetic procedure like peels or laser.
-Its main role is to strength the skins barrier function and reduce sensitivity to irritants.
+Another Poly Hydroxy Acid, which is found naturally in the skin and provides copious amounts of anti-aging benefits without irritation, even for sensitive skin conditions like Rosacea or for skin that has undergone a recent cosmetic procedure like peels or laser.
+Its main role is to strengthen the barrier function of the skin and reduce sensitivity to irritants.

 Containing an active called Glabridin, liquorice extract has the ability to treat hyperpigmentation resulting from sun damage and trauma to the skin.
-It is often seen as a natural skin-brightening alternative to hydroquinone.
+It’s often seen as a natural skin-brightening alternative to hydroquinone.

 Kojic acid is produced by several different species of fungi that have the ability to limit the synthesis of melanin in the skin.